South Yorkshire Times, July 18.

 Denaby’s “Pull Together” Plea.

-Three main point came out of Denaby United’s annual meeting on Sunday.
+Three main points came out of Denaby United’s annual meeting on Sunday.
 The club are going back to their original system of a secretary – manager; the Club’s financial situation is a little better than last season; and the Club have not entered the F A cup competition this year.

 Through the necessary strict budgeting last season, the club have made a surplus for the year of £370.
-This without my £200 for transfer fees to Rotherham United and £120 from an All Stars match.
+This is without £200 for transfer fees to Rotherham United and £120 from an All Stars match.

 The supporters club provided £760 for the club this season.

 In spite of this year surplus.
 Denaby is excess of liabilities over asset still amount to £1255 0s 6d.

 Denaby’s new Manager Secretary is Mr Sam Duffty.
 Mr Duffty of 49.
 Annerley Street, Denaby, a miner at Denaby Main Colliery, has been connected with the club 20 years.